TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Embedded.md

 <!--
 Provide detailed information about the inputs, outputs, and data transferred to other subsystems.
 Ensure specificity and thoroughness, clarifying the method of communication and the nature of the data transmitted.
 -->
-### - Inputs:
+### Inputs:
 #### Overview:
  1. 5V DC from the power board
  2. Reading Micro SD Interface
- 3. MAX31856 ADC to SPI for a Thermocouple
+ 3. MAX31856 ADC to SPI for Pipe Thermocouple
- 4. MAX31856 ADC to SPI for a Thermocouple
+ 4. MAX31856 ADC to SPI for IGBT Thermocouple
  5. MCP9600 ADC to I2C for a Thermocouple
  6. AD8495 Amplification of a Thermocouple
  7. Keypad